Clifford Cory: Family

-Clifford Cory married Jane Ann Gordon, daughter of A. A. E. Lethbridge, and his wife, Jane in 1893.
-She was born in Hamilton, Ontario on 25 July 1865.
+Clifford Cory married Jane Ann Gordon, daughter of A.A.E.
+Lethbridge and his wife Jane, in 1893.
+She was born in Hamilton, Ontario, on 25 July 1865.
 She was educated in England.
 She was an amateur pianist and embroiderer in London, England.

 Death

-Cory died at his home Llantarnam Abbey aged 81 on 3 February 1941, aged 81.
+Cory died at his home Llantarnam Abbey on 3 February 1941, aged 81.
 As he had no children, the baronetcy Llantarnam Abbey became extinct on his death.